newhuo-tech/hk-docs_rm/source/index.html.md

 * minepool: Minepool account
 * etf: ETF account

-You can refer to <a href='https://www.huobi.com/en-us/guide/'>Huobi Course</a> to get detailed information
+You can refer to <a href='https://www.huobi.com/en-us/guide/'>New Huo Course</a> to get detailed information

 # API Access